MeteoSwiss/dvas/CONTRIBUTING.md

 2. **Github repository:**
    * Contributions to dvas get typically merged into the `develop` branch.
 Pull requests to the `master` branch should only originate from the `develop` branch.
-   * Any successful pull request to the `master` branch should trigger an new code release.
+   * Any successful pull request to the `master` branch should trigger a new code release.
    * A series of Github Actions are implemented for CI purposes.
 These include the execution of the dvas tests on Windows, macOS and Linux, a linting of the code, a validation of the docs, and a check of the `CHANGELOG`.